Tissue Paper Making Machines Overview: How These Machines Produce Everyday Paper Products

 RewinderConverts large rolls into smaller tissue rolls

-Over the past year, the tissue manufacturing industry has experienced technological upgrades focused on sustainability, automation, and energy efficiency.
-Several developments in 2024 and early 2025 highlight these changes.
+The tissue manufacturing industry has seen significant advancements focused on sustainability, automation, and efficiency.
+Developments in 2024 and early 2025 highlight this evolution.

-Manufacturers have increasingly adopted energy-saving drying technologies such as through-air drying systems and advanced steam-heated cylinders.
-These systems help reduce energy consumption while maintaining paper softness.
+Manufacturers are adopting advanced drying technologies such as through-air drying systems.
+These systems reduce energy consumption while maintaining product softness and quality.

-Environmental concerns have encouraged the use of recycled fiber and responsibly sourced wood pulp.
-Some facilities are also exploring alternative fiber sources such as bamboo or agricultural residue.
+Environmental concerns have led to increased use of recycled fibers and responsibly sourced wood pulp.
+Some manufacturers are also exploring alternative materials like bamboo and agricultural residues.

 Innovation AreaIndustry Focus